ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/Security_remediation_and_auditing.md

 # Setup auditing - Standalone

-It is assumed that as you have the script you have downloaded the audit content already from source control or your own configired location.
+It is assumed that as you have the script you have downloaded the audit content already from source control or your own configured location.

-The following requirements are needed OS independant
+The following requirements are needed OS independent

 - Super user or permissions to run privilege commands
   - Linux sudo can work